Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Subspace Separation of the Dynamics

 where $\lambda(t)$ denotes the scaling parameter of the map at time $t$ (which is indeed the time duration in the Markovian case).
-Under this condition where the partition $\{\tau_i\}_{i=1}^N$ of the time duration $t$ is arbitrary, one can observe that the relation $\lambda(t)$ must be a linear function of $t,$ so it can be written as $\lambda(t)=\gamma t$, where $\gamma$ is a positive real number \footnote{Indeed, since the domain of this function includes $0$, thus the generalized Cauchy's functional equation in \Eref{eq:lambdaTruncate} has also a trivial solution $\lambda(t)=0$ for all $t$.
-This associates with the unitary evolution where there is no decaying behaviour in the dynamics.
-However, we concentrate our analysis on only the non-trivial solution or the linear function.}.
-We will discuss the characteristics of the scaling parameter function $\lambda_k(t)$, each block in the non-isotropic case in the next subsection.
+Since the partition $\{\tau_i\}_{i=1}^N$ of the time duration $t$ is arbitrary, we can conclude that $\lambda(t)$ must be a linear function of $t,$ say $\lambda(t)=\gamma t$, where $\gamma$ is a positive real number.
+This follows from the continuity property of the Lindbladd map.
+We will later discuss the characteristics of the scaling parameter function $\lambda_k(t)$ for each block in the non-isotropic case in Section \ref{subsec:semigroup}.
+For now, we consider the consequences of the Markovian property and isotropic scaling on qubit systems.

-The most remarkable consequence of this property concerns the entropy change along the dynamics.
-Let's consider again the linear entropy function.
-First, let

-denote the linear entropy in the case that the initial state is a pure state and $\ls^0(\rho):=\left( 1 - \Tr{\rho^2} \right)$ denote the linear entropy of the actual initial state.
-For an initial state $\rho$,

-The relation above shows that the characteristics of the Lindblad or Markovian dynamics that yields increasing entropy with time and possesses an asymptote or bounded by a certain number $\frac{d-1}{d};$ see \Fref{fig:exEntrochange}.

-Remark that the situation above occurs when the scaling part is isotropic and the rotation part forms another semigroup.
-The parameter of scaling is determined upto the entropy function, i.e. the scaling parameter is in one-to-one correspondence with the entropy function.
-This allows us to consider the scaling parameter as a quantification of non-adiabaticity as we previously introduced.